hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 rectify.
 We are changing the design to fire off the email verification process in those cases, so losing the storage entry will no longer be catastrophic.

-### With the improved self-rectifying verified email process, what would the issue/s be if we lost the cache entry?
+### With the improved self-rectifying verified email process, what would the issue/s be if we lost the storage entry?

 The main issue is user experience.
 The user would have to redo the verification.
 This comes down to the lack of authoritative
 source for a verified email tied to an EORI we can self repair from.
 Can we design a user experience where we only keep it say yearly if we have the reverification mechanism?

-## How consistent are we in checking the cache before checking CDS
+## How consistent are we in checking the storage before checking CDS

 We always check our MongoDB email storage.
-As our storage diverges from CDS it is not a cache.
+As our storage diverges from CDS it is not a storage.
 As mentioned, CDS can also diverge.

 ## PII concerns?
 Do we need GDRP?